monishkumarv/jetbrains-commit-manager/README.md

 7. Commit Selected Files

-   - Select files in the tree
+   - Select files in the tree using checkboxes
+   - The commit button will be enabled and show "Commit Selected Files"
    - Click the commit button from the status bar

 ## Commands